neelamkoshiya/samples/02-samples/12-medical-document-processing-assistant/README.md

    ```bash
    uv run main.py
    ```
-5. Select Option 1 - which will run the following input through the medical agent
+5. Select one of the three options as follows:

+* Option 1:   You can enter your medical text input for the medical agent.

+For example:

 ```
 Carlie had a seizure 2 weeks ago.
 She is complaining of frequent headaches
 Nausea is also present.
 She also complains of eye trouble with blurry vision